NVIDIA/DALI/docs/supported_ops.rst

 .. function:: Unary arithmetic operators: +, -

     Unary operators that implement ``__pos__(self)`` and ``__neg__(self)``.
-    The result of an unary arithmetic operation always keeps the input type.
+    The result of a unary arithmetic operation always preserves the input type.
     Unary operators accept only TensorList inputs from other operators.

     :rtype: TensorList of the same type